wtnwin111/interview/README.md

     26) Given a string, write code to find the longest substring which repeated more than once.
     27) Given a string contains several words separate with more than 1 whitespace, such as abc    efg    hij Write code to remove multiple whitespace with 1, and reverse the words, such as cba gfe jih
+    28) Given a word, the words contains same character but in different order call "brother word" Write code to find all the "brother words" of given word in a dictionary.

 ##C12: Dynamic Programming
     1) Boolean Knapsack, Complete Knapsack